-On February 28, 1995, the Denver International Airport in America opened its doors and its runways to the general public after falling over a year behind schedule and spending a reported $2 billion more than its original budget had dictated.
+On February 28, 1995, the Denver International Airport (DIA) opened its doors and its runways to the public after falling over a year behind schedule and spending a reported $2 billion more than its original budget had dictated.

-The massive new airport didn’t just take up lots of time and money—it also took up a lot of space: 20 years later, it’s still the largest airport in the United States by area (53 square miles) with the longest public use runway available in the country (runway 16R/34L is 16,000 feet long—approximately three miles).
+The massive new airport didn’t just take up lots of time and money—it also took up a lot of space: More than two decades later, it’s still the largest airport in the United States by area (53 square miles) with the longest commercial use runway available in the country (runway 16R/34L is 16,000 feet long—approximately three miles).
 DIA replaced Denver’s old Stapleton International Airport, which was plagued by problems (runways too close together, a general lack of space for necessary expansion), and its creation helped meet some basic needs that Stapleton simply couldn’t.
 Denver needed more room to serve the various airlines that had made—and wanted to make—the Mile High City a hub of operations, and DIA did just that.

 That all sounds normal enough, right?
 A city needed a new airport, and it got one, even though it took a lot more money and time than originally planned, as so often happens with large-scale public works (although there is some debate as to who actually funded the airport, but we’ll get to that).
-But for the last 20 years, people have wondered if DIA—giant, expensive, strange DIA—is home to something far more sinister ... like a conspiracy.
+But people have wondered if DIA—giant, expensive, strange DIA—is home to something far more sinister ... like a conspiracy.
 Or a lot of conspiracies.

 The airport is home to a number of tunnels, including a tram that goes between concourses and a failed automated baggage system.
 That all sounds normal enough, but there is definitely something weird about that automated baggage system—mainly, that it cost a lot of money and then never actually worked.
 The system, which failed pretty spectacularly when it was first tested and just never got better, was one of the reasons for DIA's delayed opening.
 By 2005, most of the airport’s concourses had abandoned it totally, making both its bloated price and long delays feel like even more of a failure—or at least a really weird way to cover up the building of tunnels.

 But where do the tunnels go?
 Perhaps to some kind of underground bunker?
 Most of the people who believe in the various conspiracy theories regarding DIA seem to think that the airport is actually the headquarters for something far nastier than just an airport—like the New World Order or our own American government.
-This idea might sound pretty wild—just because the place is big? just because of all that weird stuff in the airport?—but there is something very strange to back it up: buried buildings.
+This idea might sound pretty wild—but there is something very strange to back it up: buried buildings.